KaynRyu/introcoding-spring-2019/README.md

 ## Teaching methods

-I will include short lectures, live coding sessions, puzzles, and team challenges.
+I will include short lectures, live coding sessions, and puzzles.
 My objective is to present programming in a friendly way using a variety of methods so you can understand the logic to develop your own code.

 ## Grades and policies

 **Quizzes**: Each quiz will consist of questions and/or coding challenges related to concepts discussed in class.
 Quizzes will typically consist of finding mistakes in functions and scripts or solving a particular problem.
 The quiz with the lowest score will be dropped.
 There will be no make-up quizzes.

-**Semester project**: Each student will need to draft and implement a project using Python.
+**Semester project**: Each student will need to draft and implement a project using the Python language.
 Projects are individual and students will need to give periodic progress updates.
 A one-page project description needs to be turned in during the first two weeks of class.
-Projects need to be discussed with, and be approved by the instructor.
-For detailed information about semester projects visit the project description file.
-Grading of the semester project will be based on creativity, progress between reports, documentation quality, quality of figures/tables, and code syntax.
+Projects need to be discussed with, and be approved by, the instructor.
+For detailed information about semester projects visit the semester project description file in the Wiki folder of the Github repository.
+Grading of the semester project will be based on creativity, progress between reports, project documentation, quality of figures/tables, and code syntax.

 **Final exam**: A take-home exam that will consist of finding the solution to a specific problem set by the instructor.

-There will be 100 points in periodic quizzes, 200 points in an individual semester project (project description, progress reports, code and documentation, and final presentation), and 200 points in a final exam, totaling 500 points.
+There will be 100 points in periodic quizzes, 200 points in an individual semester project, and 200 points in a final exam, totaling 500 points.
 Grade assignment will be on the basis of total points and will follow the usual integer scale of A (90-100%), B (80-89%), C (70-79%), D (60-69%), and F (< 60%).

 ## Important dates